soma00333/profile/docs/work_experience/enechain.md

           <li>I deployed Telepresence
             <ul>
               <li>I deployed Telepresence to the Kubernetes cluster</li>
-              <li>I configured it to let local machines interact with cluster services as if they were local</li>
+              <li>I configured it so local machines could interact with cluster services as if they were local</li>
             </ul>
           </li>
           <li>I set up development environment